saminaskeb/DATA-4380_Vision_Project/README.md

 # Project Title

-* **One Sentence Summary** This repository implements and compares transfer learning models for classifying race from facial images using the UTKFace dataset.
+* **One Sentence Summary**: This repository implements and compares transfer learning models for classifying race from facial images using the UTKFace dataset.

 ## Overview

-* This section could contain a short paragraph which include the following:
-  * **Definition of the tasks / challenge**  Ex: The task, as defined by the Kaggle challenge is to use a time series of 12 features, sampled daily for 1 month, to predict the next day's price of a stock.
-  * **Your approach** Ex: The approach in this repository formulates the problem as regression task, using deep recurrent neural networks as the model with the full time series of features as input.
-We compared the performance of 3 different network architectures.
-  * **Summary of the performance achieved** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
-At the time of writing, the best performance on Kaggle of this metric is 18%.
+* Definition of the task / challenge
+The task is to classify human race categories from facial image data, using the UTKFace dataset.
+Each image is labeled with age, gender, and race, and we focus solely on race prediction as a multiclass classification task with 5 classes.

+* Your approach
+We treat this as an image classification problem.
+Pretrained convolutional neural networks (CNNs) — MobileNetV2, ResNet50, and EfficientNetB0 — were used via transfer learning.
+We froze the base layers initially, trained a custom classifier head, then later fine-tuned upper base layers for improved performance.

+* Summary of the performance achieved
+MobileNetV2 achieved ~45% accuracy after fine-tuning on a balanced subset of 300 images per class.
+Other models like ResNet50 and EfficientNetB0 performed less optimally on this specific subset.

 ## Summary of Workdone